rli012/GDCRNATools/README.md

-# *GDCRNATools* - An R/Bioconductor package for downloading, organizing, and integrative analyzing lncRNA, mRNA, and miRNA data in GDC
+# *GDCRNATools* - an R/Bioconductor package for downloading, organizing, and integrative analyzing lncRNA, mRNA, and miRNA data in GDC

 ## Introduction